SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 democratic, but his regime stripped liberty from vast populations.
 Hitler used the democratic \"rule of the poor\" to rise to power, and quickly converted the state to a tyranny focused on his own political viewpoints.
+As Aristotle predicted, neither set of decisions were beneficial to the citizen body as a whole.
+This surface-level
-This surface-level \"victory\" for democracy did not lead to widespread liberty.
+\"victory\" for democracy did not lead to widespread liberty.
 An additional central goal of the Paris settlement was to allow national self-determination in Europe.
 The peacemakers attempted to create a sovereign nation for each people in eastern Europe.
 However, the intermixing of nationalities, lack of population exchange, and independence declarations of various states complicated the process.
 As a result, each new state found alien minorities within its borders and next of kin under foreign rule (Palmer 692).
 These cultural divides, suspiciously reminiscent of the Slavic misrepresentations in the pre-war Austrian Empire, led to numerous fractured states with disgruntled populations.

 ## Furthermore, the colonial aftermath of the first world war was neither democratic nor liberating.